-When are Alaska biennial reports due?
+When are Alaska Biennial Reports due?

 Alaska’s corporate tax structure is broken down into ten brackets, with a low of 0% on any income less than $25,000 and a high of 9.4% on income over $221,999.
 Payment of your corporate income tax must be made on or before the 15th day of the fourth month after the tax year.
 The payment due date cannot be extended.
 When an estimated payment is $100,000 or greater, or a payment with a return is $150,000 or greater, payments can be made online or by a wire transfer.

-Do I also have to file an income tax return for my LLC?
+In Alaska, do I also have to file an income tax return for my LLC?

 Because Alaska doesn’t levy a state income tax, the member(s) of the LLC are responsible for reporting any profits or losses on their own 1040 federal tax return with the IRS.